Poppy Build Guide by FinalFan

 Pros:

-- With health and mana regen in the early game, and lifesteal/spell vamp later on, you won't have to return to base nearly as often.
-Once you get the Hextech Gunblade, attacking the Buff Golem/Lizard is a good way to heal!
+- With health potions and mana regen items early on, and lifesteal/spell vamp later on, you won't have to return to base nearly as often.
+Once you get the Hextech Gunblade, attacking jungle camps is a good way to heal!

 - Having very respectable attack speed and strong AD means that even after you do your burst combo, unless you are outnumbered and/or under a turret you can stick around to finish them off or fight the victim's partner.